 If there was one plant that embodied the spirit of Christmas, poinsettias would be at the top of the list!
 These cheerful red blooms may be all over, but did you know how they became associated with Christmas?
-Here’s the fascinating history behind the poinsettia plant, plus how to grow and style them.
+Here’s the fascinating history behind the plant, plus how to care for poinsettias.

 We all see poinsettias everywhere we go throughout the holidays.
 They are for sale in pretty much any store you walk into, are a stand-by for school fundraisers, and can be seen in many peoples’ houses over the season.
 December 12th is even National Poinsettia Day in the United States!

 - All About Poinsettias

 - History and Association with Christmas

 - FAQ on How to Care for Poinsettias